 - Supporting our Schools: As a member of the Appropriations Committee, Brooke has been a leader on funding for City Schools.
 She lead passage of a bill to provide free public transit to City students on MTA busses, and was part of a team that worked to ensure that the State would help City Schools dig out of a large deficit in the 2017 session.
 She regularly communicates with the principals and teachers in her district.

 - Transit Leader: When a constituent or City leader needs help with MTA, they call Brooke.
 In 2016, Brooke passed the first bill to overhaul the Maryland Transit Administration since its creation.
-Unfortuntaely, Gov. Hogan vetoed that bill.
-Undeterred, Brooke continued to lead on transit reform and ushered through a bill to eliminate the farebox mandate recovery in 2017.
+Unfortunately, Gov. Hogan vetoed that bill.
+Undeterred, Brooke continued to lead on transit reform and ushered through a bill in 2017 to eliminate the farebox mandate recovery that hampers MTA's spending priorities.
 This bill, which has been discussed for over 20 years, will give MTA the ability to use its funds in the most efficient and effective way, to lead to a better user experience.
 As a member of the Appropriations Committee, Brooke is also able to shine a light on the relatively scant funding that MTA receives under the Hogan Administration versus what a truly excellent transit system would need to offer a first-class rider experience to others.